Utenaq/2018QC-Project-Ab-initio-wavefunction-program/doc/architecture.md

                 [Z value of atom 2] [X of atom 2]   [Y of atom 2]   [Z of atom 2] ...
-                [Z value of atom N] [X of atom N]   [Y of atom N]   [Z of atom N]
+                [Z value of atom N] [X of atom N]   [Y of atom N]   [Z of atom N] Z matrix: (unit: a.u.)
+                We just use the standard form of Z matrices

 5. Output formats